webdeveloperzbk/leaflet/docs/examples/choropleth/index.md

 			fillOpacity: 0.7
 		});

+		if (!L.Browser.ie && !L.Browser.opera && !L.Browser.edge) {
 			layer.bringToFront();
 		}
+	}

-Here we get access to the layer that was hovered through `e.target`, set a thick grey border on the layer as our highlight effect, also bringing it to the front so that the border doesn't clash with nearby states.
+Here we get access to the layer that was hovered through `e.target`, set a thick grey border on the layer as our highlight effect, also bringing it to the front so that the border doesn't clash with nearby states (but not for IE, Opera or Edge, since they have problems doing `bringToFront` on `mouseover`).

 Next we'll define what happens on `mouseout`: